 On the first windy day after the sun shade sails were up, the plastic around one of the wire cables stretched and ended up snapping off.
 Down came one corner of a shade sail.
 Okay, that didn’t work.
 Round Two…

 So what happened?
 We figured that with the wind blowing the shade sails up and down, the plastic coating on the wire cable wasn’t allowing the thimbles to grip the wire cable tight enough.
-We replaced all the plastic coated wire cables and used galvanized uncoated wire cables.
-We also installed three thimbles on each end connections instead of the two.
+We replaced all the plastic coated wire cables and used galvanized uncoated wire cables and we installed three thimbles on each end connections instead of the two.
 This ought to do the trick!
 The shades were installed again and…

 Outdoor Sun Shade Sails – SUCCESS!